It’s always an absolute pleasure to interview Stefano Domenicali, Chairman & Chief Executive Officer of Automobili Lamborghini.

 The Urus will be the first Lamborghini with a hybrid engine.
 The additional weight of the batteries, which compromises vehicle dynamics and the packaging that influences the layout of the vehicle, is less significant on an SUV compared to a super sports car.
 The additional torque generated by the electrical motors fits perfectly with the mission profile of an SUV.

 Nevertheless, on our super sports cars, the hybrid technology will be implemented in the next generation and in combination with the V10 and the V12 naturally aspirated engines, without compromising the character of a super sports car.

 What is your opinion on the change taking place in Formula 1, both from the point of view of the brand, the impact on the public and the fans, and the technology?

 Formula 1 is in a very important phase of transformation in all relevant sectors, from the commercial one to the technical and sporting ones.
-Liberty media, together with FIA, are trying to shape the future of the sport in order to give a strong and healthy direction for the next challenging years.
-I do believe that we are on the right direction and the choices that will be made in the next months will be crucial.
+Liberty Media, together with FIA, are trying to shape the future of the sport in order to give a strong and healthy direction for the next challenging years.
+I do believe that we are in the right direction and the choices that will be made in the next months will be crucial.